suspect-devices/digithink/docs/rethinkeverything/no-canonical/utah.md

-# Replace ubuntu with debian on home server.
+# Replace Ubuntu with Debian on home server.

-Utah is my secondary home file server.
+Utah (Phillips) is my secondary home file server.
 It is a cheeze grater style mac with 3 2t ssds on a pci card that are the boot disks and then mirrored 8T and 14T zfs disks.
 Like the other 2 home servers it is an appletalk server as well as providing lxc containers and running docker processes.

 *I attempted to repeat the process used at the colo on utah but since there is no ipmi interface on the old mac pro it was not possible*.

 ## Initial setup.
 I started with a fresh install on one of the 3 nvme disks and then referenced/copied some things around from the old os boot disk and the first attempt to install debian trixie.
+I won't bother you with the details.
+I will however reuse /dev/nvme0n1.

 ```
 fdisk -l|grep Disk